MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/firewall-requirements.md

 Refer to the following articles for information about how to configure proxy servers:

-- To configure a proxy for Arc for Servers, see [Configure proxy server settings on AKS on Azure Stack HCI](/azure-stack/aks-hci/set-proxy-settings).
+- To configure a proxy server on AKS on Azure Stack HCI, see [Configure proxy server settings on AKS on Azure Stack HCI](/azure-stack/aks-hci/set-proxy-settings).
 - To configure the HTTPS-PROXY environment correctly with AKS-HCI, see [Set proxy for Azure Stack HCI and Windows Server clusters with machine-wide proxy settings](/azure-stack/aks-hci/set-proxy-settings#set-proxy-for-azure-stack-hci-and-windows-server-clusters-with-machine-wide-proxy-settings).
-- To configure a proxy for Arc for Servers, see [Update or remove proxy settings](/azure/azure-arc/servers/manage-agent#update-or-remove-proxy-settings).
+- To configure a proxy for Arc for Servers, see [Managing and maintaining the Connected Machine agent](/azure/azure-arc/servers/manage-agent).
-- To configure a proxy for Microsoft Monitoring Agent (MMA), see [Network requirements](/azure/azure-monitor/agents/log-analytics-agent#network-requirements).
+- To configure a proxy for Microsoft Monitoring Agent (MMA), see the [Network requirements](/azure/azure-monitor/agents/log-analytics-agent#network-requirements) section in the Log Analytics agent overview article.

-## Configure Microsoft Defender firewall
+## Update Microsoft Defender firewall

 This section shows how to configure Microsoft Defender firewall to allow IP addresses associated with a service tag to connect with the operating system.
 A *service tag* represents a group of IP addresses from a given Azure service.
 Microsoft manages the IP addresses included in the service tag, and automatically updates the service tag as IP addresses change to keep updates to a minimum.
 To learn more, see [Virtual network service tags](/azure/virtual-network/service-tags-overview).